-Looking for wholesome nutrition?
-Ditch traditional nutritional supplements | www.lokmattimes.com
+Looking For Wholesome Nutrition?
+Ditch Traditional Nutritional Supplements | www.lokmattimes.com

 This is where WELLFATM (short for ‘Wellness for All’) steps into the picture.
 WELLFA is a nutrition and wellness brand from Advanced Enzyme Technologies Ltd. with a scientifically formulated and clinically proven product range that is powered with ingredients, that are naturally sourced and which will support the individual’s daily nutritional needs with zero side effects.

-WELLFA's focus lies in daily nutritional supplements[s1] enriched with essential enzymes and probiotics in easy and efficient formats, that ensure 'WHOLESOME NUTRITION' and superior quality of life for consumers.
+WELLFA’s focus lies in enriched with essential enzymes and probiotics in easy and efficient formats, that ensure ‘WHOLESOME NUTRITION’ and superior quality of life for consumers.

 With an initial range of 10 products that caters to different nutritional needs of the human body, WELLFATM aims to change the way we look at health and nutritional supplements.